gSchool/ada-pre-course/02-day02/04-exercises/04-exercises.checkpoint.md

 if state == "Washington" || state == "Idaho" || state == "Oregon"
-  puts "This state is in the PNW" else puts "You should move to the PNW; it’s great here!" end
+  puts "This state is in the PNW" else puts "You should move to the PNW.
+It’s great here!" end
 ```